Norton Rose Fulbright/Chadbourne & Parke LLP Gender Discrimination Class Action – $3.1 Million Settlement

 On December 16, 2016, Ms. Campbell filed a Motion to Dismiss Counterclaim and for Related Relief, arguing that Chadbourne’s Counterclaim is patently retaliatory under federal anti-discrimination statutes (Title VII and the Equal Pay Act) and has no basis in law.
 Ms. Campbell is asking the Court to dismiss Chadbourne’s Counterclaim and give her the opportunity to amend her complaint to add additional allegations of retaliation.

-The motion notes, “If Chadbourne were permitted to proceed with this in terrorem tactic against Ms. Campbell, it would have a powerful chilling effect on female employees at Chadbourne and elsewhere who would otherwise speak out against employment discrimination.” (motion pg.1) The motion further notes, “Because the remedial schemes in these statues depend on individuals bringing complaints of discrimination, the anti-retaliation provisions of Title VII and the Equal Pay Act are interpreted broadly.” (motion pg.
-6)
+The motion notes, “If Chadbourne were permitted to proceed with this in terrorem tactic against Ms. Campbell, it would have a powerful chilling effect on female employees at Chadbourne and elsewhere who would otherwise speak out against employment discrimination.” (motion pg.1) The motion further notes, “Because the remedial schemes in these statutes depend on individuals bringing complaints of discrimination, the anti-retaliation provisions of Title VII and the Equal Pay Act are interpreted broadly.”

 Ms. Campbell brings her $100 million class action on behalf of Chadbourne’s approximately 26 current and former female partners.
 The complaint details a pervasive culture of gender discrimination at Chadbourne.
 Throughout Ms. Campbell’s tenure at Chadbourne, a five-man Management Committee in New York made all pay and promotion decisions in secret.
 The male-centric decision-making process is reflected in gender disparity in pay and bonuses.
 Compared to male partners, Chadbourne’s female partners earn lower base pay and receive smaller, if any, bonuses.